me701/heat2d_project/README.md

-  - Create a Jupyter notebook that demonstrates your tool by "optimizing" the refrigerator materials or heat sink to ensure the minimum temperature inside the refrigerator is equal to or below 4 $^{\circle}$ C.  Show the results first for the "default" configuration.
+  - Create a Jupyter notebook that demonstrates your tool by "optimizing" the refrigerator materials or heat sink to ensure the maximum temperature inside the refrigerator is equal to or below 4 $^{\circle}$ C.  Show the results first for the "default" configuration.
 Then describe your optimization process and the final "design."
 Compare your results to real fridges; are